etamu-class/assg00/README.md

 that you have in your local repository, and that you need to get working for the assignment.

-For this practice assignment, you will need to add codes into two files, named `primes.hpp` and `primes.cpp`.
+For this practice assignment, you will need to add code into two files, named `primes.hpp` and `primes.cpp`.
 In addition, the unit tests you need to pass for the practice assignment are given to you in `assg00-tests.cpp`.
-Some or all of these tests will be commented out to begin with for the assignments.
-You will uncomment the tests and write the code to get the tests to pass as the main work for each assignment.
+Some or all of these tests will be disabled/undefined to begin with for the assignments.
+You will define the tests and write the code to get the tests to pass as the main work for each assignment.